alex-hh/cagi5_mpra_prediction/README.md

 ## Models

-Inheriting from the BaseModel class in models, individual models implement a single method, get_features, which takes as input a training data frame, and returns a numpy array representing the feature matrix.
+Inheriting from the BaseModel class in models.py, individual model classes implement a single method, get_features, which takes as input a training data frame, and returns a numpy array representing the feature matrix.

 the fit method of the parent BaseModel class then uses the SKLearn interface to train either a logistic regression or xgboost classifier using these features.